Send the link below via email or IMCopy

 The total of who you are, what you believe, and how you feel and respond.

-Your sexual self and self esteem are shaped by, religion, morals, family, friends, age, body concept, life goals, and experience.
+Ones sexual self and self worth can shaped by, religion, morals, family, friends, age, body concept, life goals, and experience.

-Sexuality can be expressed in the way you speak, smile, stand, sit dress, dance, laugh and cry.
+Sexuality can be expressed in the way we speak, smile, stand, sit dress, dance, laugh and cry.

 How did you learn about sexuality?